Kalimuthu-Velappan/SONIC-DOCS/platforms/sysmonitor/sysmonitor.md

 	 - WARN -  80%  of  partition size
 	 - CRITICAL -  90%  of partition size

-## 2.4 SYSLOG alert
-Whenever the resouce threshold limit is being reached,  alert message and related statistics are forwarded to syslog messaging system.
-The following three levels of syslog is being generated

-	Level1  - INFO
-	Level2 -  WARN
-	Level3 - CRITICAL

 ## 2.5 Sampling Interval
    By the sampling interval is set as 3 minutes which indicates that every three minutes resource usage being monitored and checked against the threshold.